 \end{ex}

 \begin{rem} The polygons of surfaces obtained by further toric blow-ups of the examples above may fail to be very admissible and even $h$-transverse.
-Indeed, any smooth toric surface can be obtained by repeated toric blow-ups of $\PP^2$ or $\mathbb F_n$, and there are smooth toric surfaces that are not $h$-transverse for any choice of coordinates \cite[Example 3.3]{CHT22}. \end{rem}
+Indeed, any smooth toric surface can be obtained by repeated toric blow-ups of $\PP^2$ or $\FF_n$, and there are smooth toric surfaces that are not $h$-transverse for any choice of coordinates \cite[Example 3.3]{CHT22}. \end{rem}

 \begin{ex} By \cite[Proposition~4.1.1]{Nod15}, there exist two families of $h$-transverse polarized weighted projective planes: $\PP(1,1,d)$ and $\PP(k,l,k+l)$.
 The polygons of the first family are the triangles with vertices $(0,0),(0,k),(kd,0)$ for $k,d>0$.
 These triangles clearly satisfy the assumptions of the proposition, and therefore are very admissible.
 The $h$-transverse polygons of the second family have no horizontal side (unless $k=l=1$), and therefore are not very admissible. \end{ex} We now prove Proposition~\ref{prop:example of admissible}.
-Recall that a lattice triangle is primitive if it contains no integral points except the vertices, and a \textit{primitive triangulation} of $\Delta$ is a subdivision consisting of primitive triangles. \begin{proof}[Proof of Proposition~\ref{prop:example of admissible}] Let us first, prove that $\Delta$ is $0$-very admissible.
-We proceed by induction on the height $\tth$ of $\Delta$ and construct a unimodular ssfd curve of genus $0$ with disjoint floors.
-If $\tth=1$ then the assertion is obvious since any dual curve to a primitive triangulation of $\Delta$ satisfies these properties.
+Recall that a lattice triangle is primitive if it contains no integral points except the vertices, and a \textit{primitive triangulation} of $\Delta$ is a subdivision consisting of primitive triangles. \begin{proof}[Proof of Proposition~\ref{prop:example of admissible}] Let us first prove that $\Delta$ is 0-very admissible.
+We proceed by induction on the height $\tth$ of $\Delta$ and construct a unimodular ssfd curve of genus 0 with disjoint floors.
+If $\tth=1$, then the assertion is obvious since any curve dual to a primitive triangulation of $\Delta$ satisfies these properties.
 For the induction step, consider the intersection $\Delta'$ of $\Delta$ with the half-space given by $y\ge r_0+1$.
-Since $\Delta$ is convex, the assumptions of the proposition hold true for $\Delta'$, and therefore, there exists a unimodular ssfd curve $(\Gamma',h')$ of genus zero with disjoint floors and reduced degree $\nabla'$ dual to $\Delta'$.
+Since $\Delta$ is convex, the assumptions of the proposition hold true for $\Delta'$, and therefore there exists a unimodular ssfd curve $(\Gamma',h')$ of genus zero with disjoint floors and reduced degree $\nabla'$ dual to $\Delta'$.